HackBulgaria/Programming101-Java/week05/1.Monday/README.md

 is split into two smaller balls, each with a diameter equal to half the diameter of the hit ball, rounded down to the nearest integer.
 If the new diameter is smaller than a given constant MIN_DIAMETER, then these balls are just removed

 Create a user interface where the game is actually playable.
-Use the bare-bone project from the github repository.

-The game should be something similar to this old Nintendo classic [Buster Bros](https://www.youtube.com/watch?v=ulfIohdFv08)
+The the should be something similar to this old Nintendo classic [Buster Bros](https://www.youtube.com/watch?v=ulfIohdFv08)